psnider/generic-data-server/README.md

 DISABLE_LOGGING=false
 ```

-I haven't figured out how to get source-level debugging to work in MicroSoft Visual Studio Code.
+You may use source-level debugging in MicroSoft Visual Studio Code by selecting launch config *Mocha* from debug mode.
-So until then:

-- place breakpoints in the generated javascript files
-- start the debugger, and select Mocha
-- go!